Brian Norman Jr.: Norman vs. Sasaki

-Japanese boxer Jin Sasaki (19-1-1, 13 KOs) travelled to Las Vegas to watch Norman defeat Cuevas and offer Norman a fight, which he accepted, indicating mutual interest in a potential matchup.
+Japanese boxer Jin Sasaki (19–1–1, 13 KOs) travelled to Las Vegas to watch Norman defeat Cuevas and offer Norman a fight, which he accepted, indicating mutual interest in a potential matchup.
 Norman was open to fighting abroad if there was demand in the marketplace, much to Sasaki's pleasure.
 Eddie Hearn was seeking to organize a fight between Ennis and Norman in light of Ennis's victory over Eimantas Stanionis.
 He has reinitiated discussions about this matchup after prior attempts were unsuccessful, engaging with Bob Arum, who has shown interest in facilitating the fight.
 On April 25, Top Rank announced that Norman would make his second defence in Tokyo at the Ota City General Gymnasium against Sasaki on June 19.
 At the time, Norman was the youngest male world champion.
 The fight was streamed live on ESPN+ in the United States.
 Arum praised Norman as a motivated champion who embraced the challenge.
 The matchup was expected to be an exciting and action-packed contest due to the fighters' contrasting styles.
 Norman was to receive a career-high purse.
 Norman experienced an increase in his fan base leading up to the fight.
 Following the announcement of the match, he observed a notable rise in his Japanese followers, indicating growing interest in his career.
 He conveyed enthusiasm about competing in Sasaki's hometown of Tokyo, highlighting his intention to create a lasting impact and inspire further support from fans after the event.
 Conversely, Sasaki was driven by the ambition to become the first Japanese boxer to secure a welterweight world title.
 Both weighed 146.8 pounds.

 Norman successfully defended his WBO title with a devastating fifth-round knockout of Sasaki.
 Norman registered two knockdowns in the first round, demonstrating his effectiveness with a counter left hook that caused Sasaki to fall to the canvas just 40 seconds into the fight.
 Although Sasaki managed to recover, he was swiftly knocked down again following a series of punches.
 As the rounds continued, Norman sustained his dominance.
 He landed impactful punches that left Sasaki struggling to respond effectively.
 In the fifth round, Norman executed a decisive left hook that resulted in Sasaki being rendered unconscious.
 The bout was halted immediately, with Sasaki remaining motionless on the canvas.
 He was subsequently assisted from the ring and transported to the hospital for precautionary evaluation.
 After the fight, Norman told reporters, “That was a very fun fight.
 Jin Sasaki came to fight.
 I got nothing but respect for him.
 I can't wait to come back here.”
 Sasaki was later reported to be in stable condition, although it was said that he had no recollection of the fight nor the six weeks leading up to it.
+Acclaimed sportswriter Dan Rafael awarded Norman with the 2025 Fight Freaks Unite knockout of the year.